Links

 Information About Kanteles

-The World Music Tradition Project: This page includes info on the history, construction, decoration and playing technique of the kantele.
+The World Music Tradition Project: World Music Tradition is a non-profit Internet-based project whose purpose is to provide information about traditional cultures and music.
+Their kantele pages include information on the history, construction, decoration and playing technique of the kantele.

 Kantele Groups/Associations